Published on January 5th, 2014 | by Brittney French12

 - Soak your diapers.

-- Baking soda and vinegars are a no-no because the additives can damage the waterproofness and elasticity of your diapers.
-These products can also change the pH of your diapers resulting in skin irritations.
+- Add baking soda or vinegars to your wash routine.
+They are a no-no because the additives can damage the waterproof material and elasticity of your diapers.
+These products can also change the pH of your diapers, resulting in skin irritations.

 If you're still unsure about how to wash your cloth diapers safely without voiding your warranty, give us a call at 1-888-332-2243 so we can help.
 You can also read more about the Cotton Babies warranty here.